Funeral costs and paying for them

 Transporting the body (including hearse fees)

-Embalming, and other preparation such as hair and makeup, and burial clothes, will add to the overall cost.
-Embalming itself will be roughly $700, whereas other preparation costs will be anywhere from $100 up to $1,500, depending on what’s needed or preferred.
+Embalming, and other preparations such as hair and makeup, and burial clothes, will add to the overall cost.
+Embalming itself starts at approximately $700, whereas other preparation costs will be anywhere from $100 up to $1,500, depending on what’s needed or preferred.

 Cool room services and storage

 Between the passing and the actual funeral, you’ll need to pay for storage and care of the deceased.
 This is usually charged at a daily or nightly rate, so will depend on how much time it takes to organise a funeral.
-Some funeral homes will include this in their package, but other places may charge approximately $70–$100 per day.
+Some funeral homes will include this in their package, but you can expect a mortuary fee to be charged on a daily rate.

 Funeral home or church fees